dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 * *Checked exceptions*; their type is or extends `java.lang.Exception`, but not its subtype `java.lang.RuntimeException`
 * *Unchecked exceptions* (or *runtime exceptions*); their type is or extends `java.lang.RuntimeException` (which extends `java.lang.Exception`)

+Generalized to supertype `java.lang.Throwable`, and regarding the *handle or declare rule* mentioned below:
+* Each `java.lang.Throwable` that is neither a `java.lang.RuntimeException` nor a `java.lang.Error` is also considered a "checked exception"
+* Like `java.lang.RuntimeException`, each `java.lang.Error` is also considered an "unchecked exception"

 For *checked exceptions* (and only for checked exceptions) we have the *handle or declare rule*.
 That is, if a method throws a checked exception, it must:
 * either *handle* the exception itself, in a *try-catch block*